new

 Noun

-new (usually uncountable, plural news)
+new (countable and uncountable, plural news)

-1. Things that are new.
+1. (with the, invariable plural only) Things that are new.

 2. (Australia, uncountable) A typically light-coloured lager brewed by the bottom-fermentation method.